 The following pages are the questions that will be included in the project application form.
 The application process will utilize an online form for project updates, screening application and final application.
 The format of the information requested may be modified slightly for the online system.
 Applicants will be required to register with MORPC to be provided access to the online system.
 The application form as presented in the following pages will be available for download as a Word document from the online system for the convenience of applicants.
 All submissions must be through the online system.
-Additional detail about the online system will be provided when project solicitation begins and during the applicant workshop on May 18, 2022.
+Additional detail about the online system will be provided when project solicitation begins and during the applicant workshop on May 22, 2024.

-Application Form for MORPC-Attributable Transportation Funding - 2022
+Application Form for MORPC-Attributable Transportation Funding - 2024

-State Fiscal Years 2024-2029
+State Fiscal Years 2026-2031

-Screening Application Deadline: July 15, 2022, at 5 p.m.
+Screening Application Deadline: July 19, 2024, at 5 p.m.
 (Highlighted items only)

-Final Application Deadline: September 28, 2022 at 5 p.m.
-(All items) For more information, please see Policies for Managing MORPC-Attributable Funds.
+Final Application Deadline: October 2, 2024 at 5 p.m.
+(All items)

+For more information, please see Policies for Managing MORPC-Attributable Funds.

+1. Authorized Signature

-Authorized Signature: The undersigned certifies: (1) he/she is authorized to request and accept financial assistance from the Mid-Ohio Regional Planning Commission (MORPC); (2) to the best of his/her knowledge and belief, all representations that are part of this application are true and correct; (3) all official documents and commitments of the applicant that are part of this application have been duly authorized by the governing body of the applicant; and, (4) should the requested financial assistance be provided, that the chief executive officer of the sponsoring agency is aware that he/she must enter into a partnering agreement with MORPC.
+his/her knowledge an (3) all official docume duly authorized by the assistance be provide from the Mid-Ohio Regional nd belief, all representations ents and commitments of the e governing body of the app (1) he/she is authorized to request and accept Planning Commission (MORPC); (2) to the best of that are part of this application are true and correct; e applicant that are part of this application have been blicant; and, (4) should the requested financial officer of the sponsoring agency is aware that he/she RPC.

 Signature Date

 Name (type/print)

 Title

-Reference Information

-2. Primary Facility (Road or Path)
+2 .
+Primary Facility (Road Name: Information

-Name:

--

-3. Project Limits - For a linear/segment project, provide the names of the beginning and ending points of

-the project, which will s erve as logical termini.
-These will typically be intersecting roads or other
+3. l serve as logical termini.
+Th ovide the names of the beginning and ending points of nese will typically be intersecting roads or other

-transportation facilities.

-Fre om: To:
+Fre To:

-I IC 10.
+4. om: Secondary Facility or - Feature - For a point proje To: ct, such as an intersection or bridge project, provide e, etc., that intersects or crosses the primary facility.

-4. Secondary Facility or Feature - For a point project, such as an intersection or bridge project, provide
+4. At/ Secondary Facility or the name of the road, Over: Project Length: Feature - For a point proje , railroad, path, water featur miles ct, such as an intersection or bridge project, provide

-the name of the road, railroad, path, water feature, etc., that intersects or crosses the primary facility.
+4. At/ Secondary Facility or the name of the road, Feature - For a point proje , railroad, path, water featur miles ct, such as an intersection or bridge project, provide

-At/ Over:

-5 Project Length: miles

-J .

-6. Title (for non-roadway/pathway

-applications):

-7. proposed project does not exactly match the plan listing; e.g., different limits, number of lanes, etc. Some activities, such as transit, pedestrian, maintenance, intermodal, etc., are listed as Unmapped Projects.

-8. ODOT PID (if assigned): ------------- -----------------------------
+8. ODOT PID (if assigned ed): Applic ant Information 9.
+Sponsoring Local Pub blic Agency: See Policies Sec.

-Applicant Information

-Sponsoring Local Public Agency:

-See Policies Sec.
 4.1 for sponsor eligibility.

-10. Project Legislation - Effective Date: Check if attached:

-Attach a copy of the most recent project legislation.
-The effective date of the most recent project legislation approved by the sponsoring agency's legislative body (e.g., city council) must be after June 30, 2011.

-NOTE: If a copy of approved supporting legislation is not received by October 29, 2022, the application's evaluation score will be reduced by 10 points.
-The penalty will increase by 5 points for each additional week that passes before the applicant provides a copy of enacted supporting legislation.

-11. Sponsor Project

-Manager Name Title

-(responsible for all project communication): Street

-City State ZIP

-Phone:

-E-mail:

-all project-rela erson employed by the sponsoring agency who can assume ated communications.
-The project manager may change as the s all other parties.

-for additional information. very important that the Sp MORPC will consor Project lized if the sponsor does not respond within one week of a request I send any requests to the Sponsor Project Manager.
-Therefore, it is ct Manager is able to respond quickly to requests while MORPC is ust and September, or that this person delegates that responsibility.
+10. Project Legislation - Effective Date: Check if a ttached: Attach a copy of the most approved by the sponsori NOTE: If a copy of approvevaluation score will be reweek that passes before ing agency's legislative ved supporting legislat educed by 10 points.
+T e body (e.g., city council tion is not received by O The penalty will increase) must be after June ctober 29, 2024, the by 5 points for each e 30, 2011. e application's 11.
+Sponsor Project Manager (responsible for all Name Title Title project communication): Street City Phone: State ZIP E-mail: Provide contact information responsibility for routing a project develops if the Sp all project-related comi munications.
+The project NOTE: The application co for additional information. very important that the Sp reviewing the applications .
+MORPC will send any ponsor Project Manage y requests to the Sponso er is able to respond qui or Project Manager. ckly to requests wh Therefore, it is ile MORPC is